enorsu/lsd.css/readme.md

 A css add-on you to make your website as unappealing as possible while remaining usable.

-> Note: LSD.css is recommended to be used with an existing website, it does not provide any other styling than random colors
+> Note: LSD.css is recommended to be used with existing styling(eg. [PicoCSS](https://picocss.com)), it does not provide any other styling than random colors

 [Preview](https://enorsu.github.io/lsd.css/DEMO.html)(flash warning)